ML3Dproject/Pixel2MeshFor3DFaceReconstruction/README.md

 # Pixel2Mesh for 3D Face Reconstrcution

-This is an implementation of Pixel2Mesh in PyTorch.
-Besides, we also:
+This is an implement of Pixel2Mesh for 3D Face Reconstruction.
+Our repository is based on the pytorch version of Pixel2Mesh in PyTorch of this.

 - Provide retrained Pixel2Mesh checkpoints.
 Besides, the pretrained tensorflow pretrained model provided in [official implementation](https://github.com/nywang16/Pixel2Mesh) is also converted into a PyTorch checkpoint file for convenience.
 - Provide a modified version of Pixel2Mesh whose backbone is ResNet instead of VGG.